nericode/nativescript-text-justify/README.md

 ## Usage

+## Only Android

 To establish a font type, it is necessary to create a directory `assets > fonts` with the fonts to be used:
 Directory:

 `App_Resources > Android > src > main > <create paths> assets > fonts > <name>.ttf`